Zanozich/todo-pwa/README.md

 ---

-[!WARNING]
-**Keep in mind:** This app isn’t (and won’t be) optimized for large datasets.
+<mark><strong>Keep in mind:</strong> This app isn’t (and won’t be) optimized for large datasets.
 It re-renders most components on any state change.
-For my personal use, that’s fine.
+For my personal use, that’s fine.</mark>

+---

 A local-first, backend-free to-do manager built with React + Vite + Tailwind v4 + shadcn/ui.
 Data is persisted **entirely in your browser** using OPFS (Origin Private File System), so it works offline.